Investing in funds: the basics

 Some platforms offer a shortlist created by experts that you can pick your funds from.
 It's essentially a list of best-buys: funds that fund managers think will perform well.

 Shortlists are a good option if you want more control over the individual funds you're investing in, but don't want to plough through everything available.
-It's worth noting that though they're picked by those in the know, there's no guarantee that funds in the experts' shortlist will perform any better than those in the full range.
+It's worth noting that though the funds are picked by those in the know, there's no guarantee that funds in the experts' shortlist will perform any better than those in the full range.

 At Aviva we monitor the funds in the experts' shortlist on an ongoing basis to ensure the funds continue to meet our selection criteria.